Maine Home Connection

 Maine Real Estate

-Maine is a frontier state, and has always been so.
+Maine is a unique place and is considered by many to be a frontier state - even though it is in the east.
+This has always been true.
 The only exception is that you won't find a history filled with cowboys, wagon trains and gunslingers.
-Instead you will find a rich past populated by very independent people - pioneers and entrepreneurs who built towns and cities and founded businesses so they could live life the way they believed it should be lived.
+Instead you will find a rich and colorful past filled with very independent people - pioneers and entrepreneurs who built towns and cities and founded businesses so they could live life the way they believed it should be lived.

-As we enter the 21st century people are moving to Maine from across the United States in search of "The Good Life" while others leave here to seek their fortunes.
+As we enter the 21st century people were moving to Maine from across the United States in search of "The Good Life".
+Others left to seek their own fortunes.

 Historical Maine MapFive hundred years before Columbus "discovered" America, Leif Ericson and a crew of 30 Viking sailors are believed to have explored the Maine coast and may have landed and tried to establish a settlement here.